 - 1. What is the difference between defamation, libel and slander in Nevada law?

 - 2. What are the elements of a defamation case?

 - 3. What about my right to free speech?

-- 4. Defenses to defamation in Nevada
+- 4. What are the defenses to defamation in Nevada?

 Under Nevada law, defamation is a catch-all term for false statements that cause damage to someone’s reputation.

 If the statement is made verbally, it is slander.
 If made in writing, it is libel.